Bat Creek Stone: Current location

-The Bat Creek Stone remains the property of the Smithsonian Institution, and is catalogued in the collections of the Department of Anthropology, National Museum of Natural History, NMNH catalog number A134902-0.
-From August 2002 to November 2013, it was on loan to the Frank H. McClung Museum at the University of Tennessee, Knoxville.
-It was subsequently been loaned to the Museum of the Cherokee Indian in Cherokee, N.C., where it was on display 2015 - 2021.
+The Bat Creek Stone remains the property of the Smithsonian Institution, where it resides when not on loan or exhibit.
+It is catalogued in the collections of the Department of Anthropology, National Museum of Natural History, catalog number A134902-0.

+From August 2002 to November 2013, it was on loan for exhibition to the Frank H. McClung Museum at the University of Tennessee, Knoxville.
+It was subsequently lent for exhibition to the Museum of the Cherokee Indian in Cherokee, North Carolina, where it was on display from 2015 to 2021.